afrl-rq/OpenUxAS-bootstrap/README.md

 To get started as a developer of OpenUxAS, simply run this command in a terminal:

-    ~$ curl -L https://github.com/AdaCore/OpenUxAS-bootstrap/raw/master/install/bootstrap | DEVEL=1 bash
+    ~$ curl -L https://github.com/afrl-rq/OpenUxAS-bootstrap/raw/develop/install/bootstrap | DEVEL=1 bash

-The command will fetch the shell script named `bootstrap` from the `install` directory in this repository's master branch and will then execute the script using `bash`.
+The command will fetch the shell script named `bootstrap` from the `install` directory in this repository's develop branch and will then execute the script using `bash`.
 The script will confirm that basic dependencies are met and will then clone this repository and execute the `install` script in the `install` directory in this repository.

 Once the command has successfully executed, you will have a new directory `bootstrap` in your home directory.